breedhub/interconnect/README.md

 will be your master daemon and run **confirm** command there.
 Master token will be saved on this host.

+If you ever want to move the master to other daemon just redeem its token using **redeem** command (see below).

 ### register - Register new daemon

 ```bhidctl register [<daemon-name>] [-r] [-a] [-q] [-t <tracker>]```